vieiramanoel/pistarGODA-MDP/README.md

 ## Example

-Body Sensor Network contextual goal model augmented with uncertainty used as a case study in our article.
+Body Sensor Network contextual goal model augmented with uncertainty used to evaluate GODA-MDP.
 For more information, we refer to the [article's Background section](docs/seams2019.pdf).
+[Here](https://github.com/lesunb/bsn) you can find repository of the source files of our BSN prototype and [here](http://bodysensornetwork.herokuapp.com/#/) the BSN prototype live, deployed in Heroku.

 <p align="center">
   <img src="docs/images/CGM.png" width="600">